gem-pasteur/macsyfinder/doc/source/user_guide/model_definition.rst

 for **content description**.
 Features regarding **co-localization** parameters for system detection are also defined in this system-specific file.

-Three distinct types of components can be used to model a given system content, and which corresponds to Gene objects, and the corresponding HMM protein profiles.
+Four distinct types of components can be used to model a given system content, and which corresponds to Gene objects, and the corresponding HMM protein profiles.

 * **mandatory** components represent essential components to be found to infer the System presence.
 * **accessory** components correspond to components that can be found in some systems occurrence, or quickly evolving components that are hard to detect with a single profile.
-* **neutral** components used to build the clusters but not take in account to build the system.
+* **neutral** components are used to build the clusters (genetically close components) but not taken into account to assess the system's presence. ``NEW in V2``
-* **forbidden** components are components which presence is eliminatory for the System assessment.
+* **forbidden** components are components which presence is eliminatory for the system's assessment.

 .. image:: ../_static/MSF_modelling.svg